Last Updated on 2 months ago by traveldrafts

 All the Castles

 The castles are among the most famous things about the Czech Republic because of their vast number and diversity.
-Many of these castles are famous because they are huge tourist attractions and even UNESCO heritage sites.
+Many of these castles are famous for being huge tourist attractions and UNESCO World Heritage Sites.

 The Czech Republic is sometimes called the “castle capital of the world.”
 There are more than 2000 castles and castle ruins in the country.
-The vast number of castles and the country’s small size make the Czech Republic the country with the most castles by a square meter in the world.
+The vast number of castles and the country’s small size make the Czech Republic the world’s most castle-dense country per square meter.

-Czechia’s location in the center of Europe played a massive role in constructing all these castles.
-Today, the surrounding countries are neighbors, but many wars were fought in the past.
+Czechia’s central location in Europe played a significant role in the construction of these castles.
+Today, the surrounding countries are neighbors, but many wars have been fought in the past.

 Beer Consumption

 The Czechs are famously known for their beer-drinking habits.
-In fact, with 188 liters of beer per person per year, the Czechs are the biggest beer consumers in the world (ahead of Austria, Romania, and Germany).
-In terms of total consumption, the Czechs drank more than 2 billion liters, making the top 20 in the world.
+In fact, with 188 liters of beer per person per year, the Czechs are the world’s biggest beer consumers (ahead of Austria, Romania, and Germany).
+In terms of total consumption, the Czechs drank more than 2 billion liters, making them the top 20 in the world.

 Famous Beers

 Besides being heavy beer drinkers, the Czechs are also big producers.
 Czech beer is regarded as some of the best in the world, together with Irish, Belgian, and German beers.
-Beer production has a long history in the country, having started in Břevnov Monastery in 993.
+Beer production has a long history in the country, dating back to 993 at Břevnov Monastery.

-The most frequent Czech beers are pale lagers of the pilsner type, with a transparent golden tone, high foaminess, and softer flavor.
-In fact, the world’s first pale lager is the Pilsner Urquell which was brewed in the Czech city of Pilsen in 1842.
-The word Pilsner means from Pilsen or Plzen because that’s where they are from.
+The most common Czech beers are pale lagers of the pilsner type, with a transparent golden color, high foaminess, and a softer flavor.
+In fact, the world’s first pale lager is Pilsner Urquell, brewed in the Czech city of Pilsen in 1842.
+The word Pilsner comes from Pilsen or Plzen, where they originated.

 Interestingly enough, even the famous Duff beer from “The Simpsons” comes from Czechia!
-But maybe even more fascinating is that in many pubs and restaurants in the Czech Republic, beer on tap is less expensive than practically all non-alcoholic beverages.
-Some people say that, sometimes, it’s even cheaper than water.
+But even more fascinating is that in many pubs and restaurants in the Czech Republic, beer on tap is cheaper than practically all non-alcoholic beverages.
+Some people say it’s even cheaper than water sometimes.

 Atheism

-Despite historically being considered a Christian country, the Czech people are one of the oldest atheistic traditions.
+Despite historically being considered a Christian country, the Czech people have one of the oldest traditions of atheism.
 In fact, since the Battle of the White Mountain in 1620, the Czechs have been characterized as generally “tolerant and even indifferent towards religion.”
 Obviously, the decades of communism have also played a huge role in reducing religious faith in the country.

-Today the Czech Republic is one of the least religious societies in the world.
+Today, the Czech Republic is one of the least religious societies in the world.
 If not, the least religious.
-In the 2011’s census, 34,5% declared Unaffiliated, and 44.7% preferred not to answer, leaving only 10.5% to be Roman Christian and the remainder of other religions.
-Typically less than one in every 4 Czechs define themselves as a believer.
+In the 2011 census, 34.5% declared Unaffiliated, and 44.7% preferred not to answer, leaving only 10.5% as Roman Christians, with the remainder belonging to other religions.
+Typically, fewer than 1 in 4 Czechs identify as believers.

 Skoda and Tatra

 Two of the oldest car companies in the world come from the Czech Republic.
-Both Skoda and Tatra are among the five oldest companies in the world, producing cars with an unbroken history.
+Both Skoda and Tatra are among the five oldest companies in the world, with unbroken car-making histories.

-Skoda was founded in 1895 as Laurin & Klement, and it’s the 3rd oldest.
-In 1925 was bought by Skoda, in 1948 became state-owned, and in 1991 was privatized into the Volkswagen group.
+Skoda was founded in 1895 as Laurin & Klement, making it the 3rd-oldest.
+In 1925, it was bought by Skoda, in 1948 it became state-owned, and in 1991 it was privatized into the Volkswagen group.
 Today it sells 1.25 million cars annually in more than 100 countries.

-Tatra is even older, and it’s considered the 3rd oldest manufacturer in the world.
-The company was founded in 1850 but only produced the first motor car in central Europe, the Präsident automobile, in 1897.
+Tatra is even older and is considered the 3rd-oldest manufacturer in the world.
+The company was founded in 1850, but only produced the first motor car in central Europe, the Präsident automobile, in 1897.
 It is said that Tatra was essential in the production of trucks and tank engines for the German war effort during WWII.
-Since 1999, Tatra doesn’t produce passenger cars but still produces trucks.
+Since 1999, Tatra has not produced passenger cars but still produces trucks.

 Bohemian Glass

-Bohemian glass is one of the most famous exports from the Czech Republic and is widely popular as tourist souvenirs.
+Bohemian glass is one of the most famous exports from the Czech Republic and is widely popular as a tourist souvenir.
 Also known as Bohemia Crystal, it’s recognized globally for its beauty, high quality, craftsmanship, and innovative designs.

-Historically, Czechia has been known for its glass and crystal products for a long time.
-The oldest archaeological finds of glass-making sites date to the 13th in the Lusatian Mountains, Northern Bohemia.
+Czechia has long been known for its glass and crystal products.
+The oldest archaeological finds of glass-making sites date to the 13th century in the Lusatian Mountains, Northern Bohemia.
 Many glass-making towns have their own museums with items dating to around 1600.

 Some of the most famous producers of Bohemian Glass (or Czech Glass) are: